liferay-design/liferay.design/src/markdown/lexicon/foundations/layout/layout-sidebar.md

 order: 3
 ---

+<div class="page-description">A specific layout used when a left sidebar requires a vertical navigation.</div>

 The space is organized in 3 columns for the sidebar and 9 or 8 columns for the content, depending on its type.
 This results in two different configurations: A 3+9 column layout and a 3+8 column layout.
 These configurations are covered in more detail below.